amaiasagasti/UrbanPleasantnessEventfulness/README.md

 This section provides all the necessary information to set up the working environment.
 The followiing bullet-list details the set up process:
 - It is recommended to use ```Python==3.10.14``` to guarantee compatibility.
 - Install all the depencencies detailed in the ```requirements.txt``` file of this project.
 - <a href="https://github.com/LAION-AI/CLAP">LAION-AI's CLAP model</a> is used, make sure you install its dependencies too.
+Also, make sure to download LAION-AI's pre-trained model *630k-fusion-best.pt*.
 - For reproducibility of the dataset generation, <a href="https://github.com/ntudsp/araus-dataset-baseline-models">ARAUS dataset</a> download and installation will be necessary.
 Specifically, you will need the metadata file ```responses.csv``` and the folder with the augmented urban soundscapes WAVs, ```augmented_soundscapes```.
 Follow the steps specified in their Github page to download/generate the mentioned files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>